w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 **Costs:** $20,000 USD

 Secure a partnership with a Polkadot wallet and collaboratively design the user interface (UI) to align with the wallet’s functionality and branding.

 License: MIT

 Documentation:

- --- Signed agreement with the partner wallet
+* Signed agreement with the partner wallet
---- Access to the prototype - Figma file with all UI designs of the partner wallet brand
+* Access to the prototype - Figma file with all UI designs of the partner wallet brand
---- A video of the functional prototype showing the UI/UX designs in action Testing Guide: functional UI demo
+* A video of the functional prototype showing the UI/UX designs in action

+Testing Guide:

+Functional UI demo

- -   Partnership Agreement:
+* Partnership Agreement:

---- Identify and engage with a Polkadot wallet partner
+* Identify and engage with a Polkadot wallet partner
---- Sign a collaboration agreement
+* Sign a collaboration agreement
- - UI Design Development:
+* UI Design Development:
 - Work closely with the partner wallet to design all user interfaces, including:
 - Cashback Portal
 - Cashbach Popup (Chrome extension)

 ### **Milestone 4 — Development, Integration, and QA**